digdilem/munin-twitter/README.md

 See https://dev.twitter.com/oauth for more info about getting a key.

 This script logs into the twitter API via OAuth and grabs some basic stats.
-It could be expanded for more complicated data.
+It could be expanded for more complicated data